Skip to content

 Biography

-I hold an Honours in Psychology from the University of Melbourne, and a PhD in Psychology from Monash University.
-My PhD thesis investigated dual-tasking in healthy ageing and Huntington's disease.
+I hold an Honours degree in Psychology from the University of Melbourne and a PhD in Psychology from Monash University.
+My doctoral research examined dual-tasking in healthy ageing and Huntington’s disease.

-While doing my PhD, I worked as a teaching associate at Monash.
-Upon completion of my studies, I stayed at Monash and was involved in three multinational clinical studies in Huntington’s disease.
+During my PhD, I worked as a Teaching Associate at Monash University.
+After finishing my PhD, I remained at Monash and contributed to three multinational clinical studies in Huntington’s disease.

-In addition to my psychology qualifications, I hold qualifications in languages, sports journalism, personal training, and dancing.
+In addition to my psychology qualifications, I hold formal qualifications in languages, sports journalism, personal training, and dance.
+These diverse areas inform my applied, creative, and community-engaged approach to research and wellbeing.

 Research